-Keep An Eye on Him
+3. Keep an Eye on Him

 As soon as possible, thoroughly wash his perches and any toys or other gadgets he's likely to be climbing over.
 Keeping his cage clean will help reduce the chances that the nail will get infected before it's had a chance to heal.

 Don't Be Afraid to Call a Vet

 If you still have any concerns about your parakeet's nail, contact a veterinarian.
-It never hurts just to have your parakeet's nail checked out by a professional, just in case.
+It never hurts to have your parakeet's nail checked out by a professional, just in case.
 Your vet can answer any further questions you might have, or provide advice and guidance.
 Never hesitate to turn to a vet if you're in doubt.

 Also, feel free to ask any additional questions you may have in the comments.
 And if this has happened to you before, please share your advice with the rest of us!

 This has happened to me twice in my seven years of clipping my parakeet's nails.
 The first time, I absolutely panicked.
 My first instinct was to apply pressure to stop the bleeding, so I used the cloth I was holding my parakeet with to pinch the nail for a little while.
 But when I removed the cloth, little drops of blood kept emerging from his nail.
 Putting pressure on it hadn't helped at all!
 My panic at this point made things much worse.
 I managed to stress myself and my parakeet out much more than was necessary.